 Did I mention you want a tight-fitting lid?

 Remember the lid part.
 If you don’t want your neighbors to hate you and your dog to leave you, put a tight fitting lid on this.
-Because as it decomposes it smells nasty.
+Because as it decomposes comfrey smells nasty.
 And by nasty, I mean it reeks.
 But not to worry, after about 4-5 weeks, the smells subsides and you can begin using it.
 After about 6-8 weeks there is no more smell.

 To use the liquid compost, dilute it about 5-10 parts water to one part compost.
 Use this to water newly established plants.
 I wouldn’t use this on plants past the first week or two after planting because the nitrogen focuses the plant’s energies on root development.
 That’s important at first, when the plant is just getting established.
 But eventually you want the plant to focus on developing leaves and fruit.